RESOURCES

 2. Pick your foundation: We recommend a concrete slab, concrete strip, pile, or pier foundation.

-For more information on these four options, check out Boxhub’s guide to building a foundation for shipping container homes
+For more information on these four options, check out Boxhub’s guide to building a foundation for shipping container homes.

-✅ Plan For Shipping Container Delivery
+Plan For Your Shipping Container Delivery

 Once the land is ready, it’s time to plan for delivery.